OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 **Welcome to OpenNebula documentation!**.

+OpenNebula is an open-source management platform to build IaaS private, public and hybrid clouds.
+Installing a cloud from scratch could be a complex process, in the sense that many concepts are involved.
+The degree of familiarity with these concepts (system administration, infrastructure planning, virtualization management) will determine the difficulty of the installation process.
 If you are new to OpenNebula you should go through this short introduction before proceeding to the deployment and administration guides.

-The Simplest Cloud Deployment and Management Experience
+1. Choose Your Hypervisor
 =================================================

-OpenNebula is an open-source management platform to build IaaS private, public and hybrid clouds.
+The first step is to decide on the main hypervisor that you will use in your cloud infrastructure.
 The main OpenNebula distribution provides full support for the two most widely used hypervisors, KVM and VMware (through vCenter), at different levels of functionality.
 - **Virtualization and Cloud Management on KVM**.
 Many companies use OpenNebula to manage data center virtualization, consolidate  servers, and integrate existing IT assets for computing, storage, and networking.
 In this deployment model, OpenNebula directly integrates with KVM and has complete control over virtual and physical resources, providing advanced features for capacity management, resource optimization, high availability and business continuity.
 Some of these deployments additionally use OpenNebula’s **Cloud  Management and Provisioning** features when they want to federate data centers, implement cloudbursting, or offer self-service portals for end users.
 - **Cloud Management on VMware vCenter**.
 Other companies use OpenNebula to provide a multi-tenant, cloud-like provisioning layer on top of VMware vCenter.
 These deployments are looking for provisioning, elasticity and multi-tenancy cloud features like virtual data centers provisioning, datacenter federation or hybrid cloud computing to connect in-house infrastructures with public clouds, while the infrastructure is managed by already familiar tools for infrastructure management and operation, such as vSphere and vCenter Operations Manager.

-You can have heterogeneous environments with a single OpenNebula instance accessing different hypervisors.
+After having installed the cloud with one hypervisor you may add another hypervisors.
+You can have heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
 An advantage of using OpenNebula on VMware is the strategic path to openness as companies move beyond virtualization toward a private cloud.
 OpenNebula can leverage existing VMware infrastructure, protecting IT investments, and at the same time gradually integrate other open-source hypervisors, therefore avoiding future vendor lock-in and strengthening the negotiating position of the company.

 There are other virtualization technologies, like LXC or Xen, supported by the community.
 Please refer to the OpenNebula Add-ons Catalog.

-TODO: FIgure
+TODO: Figure

-Installing OpenNebula from scratch is a complex process, in the sense that many concepts are involved.
-The degree of familiarity with these concepts (system administration, infrastructure planning, virtualization management) will determine the difficulty of the installation process.
+2. Design and Installation
+===============================================

+2.a. go through this short introduction on concepts and terminology before proceeding to the installation or administration guides.

+It is very important that get

+Generally speaking, most CloudStack deployments consist of the management server and the resources to be managed.
+During deployment you inform the management server of the resources to be managed, such as IP address blocks, storage devices, hypervisors, and VLANs.

 This guide intents to provide pointers to information for each step of the installation process, which includes the installation of OpenNebula and also the configuration of the infrastructure needed to turn your hardware into a cloud fabric.

-Design and Installation
-===============================================

 Infrastructure Set-up
 ===============================================